microsoft/ML-For-Beginners/1-Introduction/2-history-of-ML/README.md

 From the 1950s through the mid '70s, optimism ran high in the hope that AI could solve many problems.
 In 1967, Marvin Minsky stated confidently that "Within a generation ... the problem of creating 'artificial intelligence' will substantially be solved."
 (Minsky, Marvin (1967), Computation: Finite and Infinite Machines, Englewood Cliffs, N.J.: Prentice-Hall)

-Natural Language Processing research flourished, search was refined and made more powerful, and the concept of 'micro-worlds' was created, where simple tasks were completed using plain language instructions.
+natural language processing research flourished, search was refined and made more powerful, and the concept of 'micro-worlds' was created, where simple tasks were completed using plain language instructions.

 Research was well funded by government agencies, advances were made in computation and algorithms, and prototypes of intelligent machines were built.
 Some of these machines include: